What is bankroll and why control it?

 Learn to lose

-Use self-limiting functions:
+Use self-limiting features:

-In the online casino:
+In online casinos:

-Approximate structure of a competent bankroll
+The approximate structure of a competent bankroll

 Let's say you have $500 for a month:

-Strategy game: low risk, high control
+Strategy play: low risk, high control

 Conclusion

-Bankroll control is the basis:
+Bankroll control is the basis of:

 - Responsible game